 This class immerses you in the elegant world of French smallsword fencing, a refined martial art steeped in history.
 From mastering footwork to executing precise thrusts, you'll learn the artistry and precision of this classical form, honing both body and mind in the process.
 Taught by Peter Morrow of the Diamond Rose Academy d’Arms

-Our Wednesday Fight Night is open to anyone who wants an opportunity to test their skills.
-You don't need to train in HEMA or be a member of the school to participate, however there is a $20 for non members.
-Prepaid members my use their purchased classes or pay the drop in fee.
-Monthly, semi annual, and annual memberships include free access to this.
+Wednesday Fight Night is open to anyone who wants an opportunity to test their skills.
+You don’t need to be a member or have prior HEMA experience to participate.
+There is a $20 fee for non-members, while prepaid members may use one of their purchased classes or pay the drop-in rate.
+Monthly, semi-annual, and annual memberships include free access.

-If this is your first time attending you may fight for free.
+If this is your first time attending, your session is free.

 This study group class meets every Sunday to explore the use of the Highland Broadsword and other British Military weapons.
 As this is a study group session and not a formal class it involves more interaction with period texts than other classes.
 Students will be expected to be prepared to discuss elements of the text.
 Additionally study group sessions may be cancelled unexpectedly, please contact us via info@sachema.com if you are looking to attend.